 This large low profile vent is only for asphalt shingle roofs.
-If installed no more than 4 feet from the peak, this roof vent can go on a roof with a pitch of 3/12 to 5/12.
+If installed less than 4 feet from the peak, this roof vent can go on a roof with a pitch of 3/12 to 5/12.
 However, with modification, this vent is capable of installment on a 12/12 pitch in all climate zones.
 See the installation guides for help installing.

 The Aura Vent is ideal for ventilating steep slope roofs.
 It will remove heat during the summer and moisture during the winter to provide ventilation all year.
 Keeping the attic dry and cool during the winter will preserve attic insulation and prevent ice dams.